Not All Infinities Are Equal: The Cross-Entropy Asymmetry Behind Hallucination

 probability space

 Left: two orthogonal unit vectors.
-The Euclidean distance between them is exactly √2 — finite, well-defined, and reached by orthogonal pairs at no special cost.
+The Euclidean distance between them is exactly √2, finite, well-defined, and reached by orthogonal pairs at no special cost.
 Right: two distributions p and q.
 The slider controls how much q's support overlaps with p's.
 At zero overlap, the supports are disjoint and D_KL(p || q) = +∞.
 As overlap grows, the divergence becomes finite and decreases smoothly.
-Geometric independence is a configuration with a distance; probabilistic independence is a configuration where the distance metric breaks.
+Orthogonal vectors sit at a finite distance; disjoint-support distributions sit at a divergence that has run to +∞.

 The modality gap as a singularity shadow